tnasu/kaia-rpc-tester/README.md

 │   └── admin_ws.py
 ├── block.rlp
 ├── common # This contains common functions which will be used by many test scripts commonly.
-│   ├── klay.py # functions can be used by multiple tests cases with klay namespace │   ├── net.py # functions can be used by multiple tests cases with net namespace │   └── personal.py # functions can be used by multiple tests cases with personal namespace ├── config.json # config file used during tests.
+│   ├── kaia.py # functions can be used by multiple tests cases with kaia namespace │   ├── net.py # functions can be used by multiple tests cases with net namespace │   └── personal.py # functions can be used by multiple tests cases with personal namespace ├── config.json # config file used during tests.